When a new student comes to the class, the teacher assigns someone to give them a school tour.

 When there is something new going on, there is someone or something to guide you.

-The same applies to online products, whether it’s SaaS or not, B2B or B2C, doesn’t matter.
+The same applies to online products; whether it’s SaaS or not, B2B or B2C, it doesn’t matter.

-Here’s what we will dig into detail in this article:
+Here’s what we will dig into in detail in this article:

-- 3 golden steps of creating the best product tour
+- 3 key steps of creating the best product tour,

 What is a product tour?

-Also, if your product tour has tracking features, seeing where the user abandoned the tour or went through the tour more than once will make it easier to understand where the users have difficulties.
+For example, seeing where the user abandoned the tour or went through the tour more than once will make it easier to understand where the users have difficulties and make asking for user feedback more meaningful.

 How effective are product tours?

-As I said before, almost any online product needs a product tour.
+As I said before, almost any online product needs a product tour, if not a more complex product onboarding flow or interactive guides.

 But beware: an over-complicated product tour might backfire.